 At the head of Llyn Gwynant lake, in magnificent surroundings right below Snowdon itself, the Llyn Gwynant campsite is a perfect base for exploring the summits Snowdonia.

-The main event on the Saturday will be a relatively challenging walk to the summit of Mt Snowdon (Yr Wyddfa) via Yr Aran, Allt Maenderyn and the South Ridge) and the the narrow Bwlch Main as we near the summit of Snowdon - several big summits in one day walk, with some sections that require the use of your hands!
+The main event on the Saturday will be a relatively challenging walk to the summit of Mt Snowdon (Yr Wyddfa) via Yr Aran, Allt Maenderyn (the South Ridge) and the the narrow Bwlch Main as we near the summit of Snowdon - several big summits in one day walk, with some sections that require the use of your hands!
 This walk is suitable for anyone with a decent level of fitness.

 For those who don’t need to rush away in a Sunday, a shorter walk around Beddgelert, taking in Cwm Bychan and Llyn Dinas, is on offer, or perhaps a paddle.